francois-rozet/inox/README.md

 Inox is a minimal [JAX](https://github.com/google/jax) library for neural networks with an intuitive [PyTorch](https://github.com/pytorch/pytorch)-like syntax.
 As with [Equinox](https://github.com/patrick-kidger/equinox), modules are represented as PyTrees, which enables complex architectures, easy manipulations, and functional transformations.

 Inox aims to be a leaner version of Equinox by only retaining its core features: PyTrees and lifted transformations.
 In addition, Inox takes inspiration from other projects like [NNX](https://github.com/cgarciae/nnx) and [Serket](https://github.com/ASEM000/serket) to provide a versatile interface.
-Despite the differences, Inox remains compatible with the Equinox ecosystem, and its components (e.g. modules, transformations, ...) are for the most part interchangeable with those of Equinox.
+Despite the differences, Inox remains compatible with the Equinox ecosystem, and its components (modules, transformations, ...) are for the most part interchangeable with those of Equinox.

 > Inox means "stainless steel" in French 🔪